jadecobra/python_tdd_exercises/source/how_to/make_person.rst

             'sex': 'M'
         }

-  and the terminal shows a passing test again
+  and the terminal shows green again

-* I remove the repetition in the test by adding a variable
+* I add a variable to remove the repetition in the test

   .. code-block:: python